StuWatson/propawhat/README.md

 ## Install on Windows
 Untested - contributions welcomed

+## Current Limitations/Notes -
+- Browser window must be full screen and can't be run in the background
+- Your Whatsapp account may be banned after some hours of use, so best to use a virtual phone number/e sim or only work with small batches of varying message content
+- Would be better to have this packaged for non technical users

 ## Configuration
 `config.json` allows you to configure the paramters of the script
 - `url` is the url from which to retrieve the phone numbers